-Pradhan Mantri Suraksha Bandhan Yojana
+Pradhan Mantri Suraksha Bandhan Yojana In 2020

 Even since the BJP government took control of India’s chariot, the Indian citizens have been showered with a number of interesting government schemes that are geared towards improving the lifestyle of Indians and pushing Indian economy harder and harder to enter a sustainable growth trajectory.
 The Pradhan Mantri Suraksha Bandhan Yojana is one such scheme that is going to contribute towards the cause.